 Rugby has been the main sport of the school throughout its history and the school has a great tradition of producing renowned players and administrators within the game.

-Recent international representatives include Luke Marshall and David Humphreys, the current Director of Rugby at Gloucester, but the two most famous ex-internationals are British Lions and world rugby legends, Syd Millar and Willie-John McBride.
+Recent international representatives include Luke Marshall and David Humphreys, but the two most famous ex-internationals are British Lions and world rugby legends, Syd Millar and Willie-John McBride.
 Indeed, the 1st XV pitch (Millar- McBride pitch), located on the school’s grounds on the Galgorm Road, is named after these two great icons of the game.
 Another great ambassador for Ballymena Academy rugby is the current IRFU President, Ian McIlrath, who is a former pupil, teacher and governor of the school.